Therapy Dog Commercial Services

 - Advocates for related animal-assisted therapy services such as organizations focused on providing service dogs.

-If your organization is interested in advertising on our website, emails, and e-newsletter, please provide us with information that might distinguish your organization from the many others that provide similar services.
+If your organization is interested in advertising on our website, emails, and e-newsletter, please provide us with information that might distinguish your organization from the many others that offer similar services.
 In some situations, we may allow a representative from your organization to participate as a guest speaker.